Kafeinedev/paymybuddy_transfer/README.md

 * Open a connection to your database manager and create a database named "test". then type the command
 ```
-    source PathToTheClonedRepository/src/main/resources/database.sql
+    source PathToTheClonedRepository/src/main/resources/database.sql;
 ```
 * In the directory of the cloned repository execute the command :
 ```
     mvn package
 ```
-* Move the created jar file to the root of the cloned repository
+* Move the jar file created in the target directory to the root of the cloned repository

 ### Executing program